dYdX is a decentralized exchange (DEX) that allows for perpetual contract trading, including margin trading.

 dYdX essentials

-• After being hosted directly on Ethereum’s layer 1 blockchain, dYdX transitioned to a scalable, zk-rollup based layer 2 solution to improve network speeds and significantly lower fees.
+- After being hosted directly on Ethereum’s layer 1 blockchain, and then on a zk-rollup based layer 2 solution to improve network speeds and significantly lower fees, dYdX migrated to its own blockchain, the dYdX chain.